nDerroitte/nvidea-TX2-Live-Panorama/README.md

 # Installation and usage of the code
+## About
+This project was made as part of a course of the University of Liege.

+The code was designed in two parts.
+The goal of the first part was to make a panorama from a video stream.
+This last can be inputed or taken live.
+In the second part, we added a motion and person detection module.

+To run the last version of the project, one should thus use the Part2 folder of this repository.
 ## Installation
 The first step is to install the following package on the Jetson :
 ```sh